Anavyssos: Climate

 According to the station of the National Observatory of Athens and the Hellenic Centre for Marine Research, Anavyssos has hot semi-arid climate (Köppen climate classification: BSh) with mild winters, hot summers and very low annual precipitation.
 Together with Lagonisi it is the driest area in mainland Greece, the Athens Riviera and the Attica peninsula, receiving around 290 mm of annual precipitation.

+Climate data for Anavyssos 10 m a.s.l.